Chapter 7 - IRB Committee Membership

 - Informing the IRB Chair or an IRB Vice Chair of human subject research noncompliance problems or ethical issues of which they become aware;

 - Conforming, at all times, their behavior to be within legal and ethical principles accepted by the IRB; including, but not limited to, maintaining confidentiality/non-disclosure of human subject research submitted for IRB review and approval, and good faith participation in IRB deliberations without appearance of discrimination or conflict-of-interest.

 Responsibilities of IRB Members Designated Reviewers

 In addition to the responsibilities outlined above, responsibilities of those assigned as reviewers include:

-- Providing written evaluations of the research protocol and informed consent document(s) to the HRPO staff in advance of the IRB meeting;
+- Providing written evaluations of the research protocol and informed consent document(s) to the HRP staff in advance of the IRB meeting;

 - Utilizing the IRB Reviewer Checklist as a guide when reviewing protocol submissions;

-- Basing their review and approval decisions for industry-sponsored clinical trials on the information presented in the sponsor’s clinical protocol and investigator’s brochure and IRB research application;
+- Ensuring that for industry-sponsored clinical trials that the information presented in the PittPRO application is consistent with the sponsor’s clinical protocol and investigator’s brochure

 The IRB membership roster will include the following information and will be used to determine relevant expertise in making protocol assignments at convened meetings: